Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Mathematics & Computability.md

 Keep in mind this is only for a general algorithm.
 Some algorithms do exist that can test the halting of certain algorithms.
 Just like how Russell's Type theory disallowed Russell's paradox in axiomatic set theory, so can algorithms which specify input types[source]

+All of these self-referential paradoxes can be generalized into the fixed point theorem in category theory.